 (1) Return on Equity (ROE).
 This measure does not have a standardized meaning under GAAP.
-For further information, refer to the Key performance and non-GAAP measures section of 2019 Annual Report.
-(2) Ratings (as at December 3, 2019) for senior long-term debt issued prior to September 23, 2018 and senior long-term debt issued on or after September 23, 2018, which is excluded from the Canadian Bank Recapitalization (Bail-in) regime.
-(3) Ratings (as at December 3, 2019) for senior long-term debt issued on or after September 23, 2018 which is subject to conversion under the Bail-in regime.
+For further information, refer to the Key performance and non-GAAP measures section of Q1 2020 Report to Shareholders.
+(2) Ratings (as at February 20, 2020) for senior long-term debt issued prior to September 23, 2018 and senior long-term debt issued on or after September 23, 2018, which is excluded from the Canadian Bank Recapitalization (Bail-in) regime.
+(3) Ratings (as at February 20, 2020) for senior long-term debt issued on or after September 23, 2018 which is subject to conversion under the Bail-in regime.